Double Coverage: Chiefs at Chargers

-For the 11-4 Chiefs, staying healthy will be the key task.
-They are locked into the No. 5 seed in the AFC playoffs and will likely use the game as a tuneup for the postseason, resting key players and giving younger guys some playing time.
+At 11-4, staying healthy will be the key task for Kansas City.
+The Chiefs are locked into the No. 5 seed in the AFC playoffs, and likely will use the game as a tune-up for the postseason, resting key players and getting younger guys some playing time.

-The goal for the 8-7 Chargers is a chance to play another week.
-They need a win over Kansas City and losses by Baltimore and Miami to make the playoffs for the first time since 2009.
+Sitting at 8-7, competing for a chance to play another week is the goal for the Chargers.
+They need a win over Kansas City and losses from Baltimore and Miami to make the playoffs for the first time since 2009.

 ESPN.com Chiefs reporter Adam Teicher and Chargers reporter Eric D. Williams take a closer look the matchup:

 Teicher: Eric, the Chargers have really improved on defense since playing against the Chiefs last month, allowing an average of 16 points over the four games.
 Where have the Chargers made the improvements that have made the difference?